 Given the volume of material that needs to be covered in this course, I have to conduct classes on the assumption that the assigned material has been read and studied.
-In the end, if you are doing the assigned readings and preparing with exercises before class, your class room experience should be energizing.
+If you are doing the assigned readings and preparing with exercises before class, your class room experience should be energizing.